'MasterChef Legends'

 By

-This season of MasterChef is more intense than ever — harder challenges, more talented chefs, and more Ramsay-isms than ever before, and it’s making us wonder if the contestants get paid.
+It seems like each season of MasterChef is more intense than the last — harder challenges, more talented chefs, and more Ramsay-isms than ever before.
+And it makes us wonder if the contestants get paid for their time.
 Sure, they get good visibility, but many of the contestants put their lives on hold to go on MasterChef.

 Article continues below advertisement

-Now that a bunch of contestants have returned for MasterChef Legends, there must be something pretty great about being on MasterChef for them to come back, right?
+Contestants returned for MasterChef Legends and there's the spinoff MasterChef Junior, so there must be something pretty great about being on MasterChef for contestants to be so anxious to be part of the franchise, right?
 Well, production seems to cover some things, but not as much as we might expect.
 Plus, now that there are iterations of MasterChef all over the world, it’s hard to tell who gets paid where.

 Source: Fox